From A Wiki of Ice and Fire

 A Clash of Kings (Mentioned)

 The Winds of Winter (Appears)

-Doran Nymeros Martell is the Prince of Dorne and Lord of Sunspear.
+Doran Nymeros Martell is the head of House Martell, the Prince of Dorne, and the Lord of Sunspear.
 He is a cautious, pensive man who does not wear his emotions on his sleeve.
 He has a bad case of gout and has trouble walking.
 He attempts to appear neutral in the War of the Five Kings, but has shown a desire to avenge his murdered sister Elia Martell.
 He is rarely seen in public because of the gout, as he does not want to appear weak to his enemies.

 - Mors, died while young

 - Olyvar, died while young